 “The leading academic authority on confession law in Maryland is Jezic, Molony, Nolan and Woodward, Maryland Law of Confessions”.

-Maryland Law of Confessions addresses every conceivable aspect of confessions ever discussed by Maryland appellate courts.
+Maryland Law of Confessions, now in its 14th edition, addresses every conceivable aspect of confessions ever discussed by Maryland appellate courts.
 Written for prosecutors, defense counsel, and police detectives, this work also covers Maryland appellate courts unique standards regarding involuntariness, the right to silence, and the right to counsel.
 It also:

 - Discusses custody, waiver, invocation, re-interrogation, and surreptitious questioning.